 A range of guidance doucments have been created, primarily by the Scottish Government’s Community Safety Unit to support the community safety sector.
 Links to the most current and relevant have been included below.
+This page also features useful Guidance published by other agencies relevant to community safety.

 This document outlines the Safer Communities programme and seeks to provide a series of guidance, support and tools for partnership working.